Wajdi Nabhan

-Wajdi Nabhan (وجدي نبهان; born 27 July 2001) is a Palestinian professional footballer who plays as a left back for Al-Wehdat SC in the Jordanian Pro League and represents the Palestine national team.
+Wajdi Nabhan (وجدي نبهان; born 27 July 2001) is a Palestinian professional footballer who plays as a left back for ZED FC and the Palestine national team.
 He can also be deployed as a left winger.

 Career

 On 27 July 2024, he signed a contract with Al-Jazeera Club based in Amman.

 Nabhan earned his first international cap in a 0–1 defeat against Oman during the 2026 FIFA World Cup qualifiers.
 On 18 June 2025, Al-Wehdat announced the signing of Nabhan on a one-year contract.